 The Pharmacist of Record must be proficient in the preparation of study products using aseptic technique under a pharmacy Biological Safety Cabinet (BSC) Class II or better.
 For individual protection measures such as personal protective equipment (PPE), local requirements and regulations are to be followed.
 PPE may include disposable gloves, gowns, respirator and safety glasses.

-5.3.1.1 CAB-LA Injectable Study Product Preparations
+5.3.2.1 CAB-LA Injectable Study Product Preparations (not from CABENUVA® kit)

 Materials required for preparation and administration of CAB-LA 600 mg (3 mL) and CAB-LA 400 mg (2 mL) dose: